My journey began in the summer of 2014, when I decided to take a trip to Hawaii with my two best friends.

-That night I looked into other farms nearby.
-A place called Gentle World came up, and I decided to send them an email to see if I could come and stay in two days time.
-After lots of phone calls to my now lifelong friend Summer, they accepted my request.
+A place called Gentle World came up in my research, and I decided to send them an email to see if I could come and visit.

 “Gentle World,” I thought to myself… “What does that mean?”
-I told my friends, “I think it’s a vegan place or something.
-I won’t be eating meat for a whole week… That should be interesting.”
-On my last night with my friends, I ordered chicken wings because that was one of my favorite meals.
-I figured I’d better get some good food in before I go to “this vegan place.”
+I told my friends, “I think it’s a vegan place or something.”
+That night with my friends, I ordered chicken wings because that was one of my favorite meals.

-When I got into the car with Sky, I instantly fell in love.
-Sky is quirky and high-spirited, with just the right amount of awkwardness.
-We arrive at Gentle World and I am welcomed as if I am already a part of the family.
-I am introduced to the whole gang: Summer, Angel, Light, Love and Birds.
-They show me around their beautiful land and take me to my own personal cabin, tucked away under the most peaceful of trees.
-We spent the whole day talking, while I learned about their way of life, what it really means to be vegan, and how much more their philosophy is than diet.
+When I arrived at Gentle World, I was welcomed like family, and introduced to the whole gang.
+They showed me around their beautiful land and we spent the whole day talking.
+I learned about their way of life, what it really means to be vegan, and how much more their philosophy is than diet.

-I spent the entire week in Gentle World engaging in the most real conversations I had yet to experience, with beautiful people whom I respected for their wisdom.
-They take into their home people of all ages and from all walks of life to live and eat free of charge, in order to give people an understanding of their way of life.
-In exchange, we become a part of the community for a week and help out wherever needed.
+I took in as much as possible, engaging in the most real conversations I had yet to experience, with beautiful people whom I respected for their wisdom.
+They welcome people of all ages and from all walks of life, in order to give people an understanding of their way of seeing the world.

 Gentle World is not a group of people trying to force veganism on others.
-They are a beautifully intelligent, awakened family, working together every day to make Planet Earth a better place.
+They are a beautifully intelligent, awakened group of people, working together every day to make Planet Earth a better place.
 In doing so, they are bringing light into their own lives and spreading this light to anyone who gets the chance to meet them.

 Even though becoming vegan is the number one change you can make to benefit the animals, the environment and your health, Gentle World doesn’t cut out all animal products and believe that’s enough to benefit the world.
 The Gentle World members also grow their own food, conserve water like I have never seen before, conserve energy by living off the grid as much as possible, limit their material consumption and shop second-hand, and reuse and recycle fanatically.
 The list could go on forever, but most important, they spread so much love and peace into this world.

-I went home after that first summer and all my friends said there was no way I would stay vegan.
+When I went home, all my friends said there was no way I would stay vegan.
 Vegetarian maybe, but vegan would be impossible.
 A whole year went by, and guess what?
 I was still vegan.

 When people ask me, “why vegan?”
-I always give the same response: Because I went to a vegan community three years ago, and I saw how this beautiful community not only lived but thrived.
+I always give the same response: Because I went to a vegan center three years ago, and I saw how this beautiful group of people not only lived but thrived.
 I watched the movie Earthlings narrated by Joaquin Phoenix, and something changed in me, as if a light switch in my brain had turned on and could never again be turned off.
 Instead, that light in my head kept growing, and will continue to grow each day, as I keep walking down this awakened path.

 About one year after I first went vegan, I was thinking to myself, “Wow, this last year I have felt a happiness I had never felt, a sense of peace inside that was never there before.
-Not connecting this happy year with my “dietary change,” I was slapped with reality when I remembered the conversation I had with Summer, about veganism bringing peace within.
-I couldn’t believe it.
-That crazy hippie lady was right.
+Not connecting this happy year with my “dietary change,” I was slapped with reality when I remembered a conversation I had at Gentle World, about veganism bringing peace within.

 The more I learned, the more excited I became, because I now knew I was able to make a difference.
 I had been fortunate enough to come out of my ignorance.
 I was able to see other people change before my eyes, not because I forced them to, but because they saw the light in me, and they wanted to be a part of it.